zon5566/SIFT-on-OpenMP/README.md

 SIFT is a feature detection algorithm that detects interest points in multiple scales of the image and represent each key point with a relative orientation histogram which make this feature descriptor scale-invariant and also orientation-invariant.
 Most of the parts in this pipeline can be parallelized, which is also our main goal of the optimization.

-In this project, we implemented a parallel version of the Scale-invariant Feature Transform (SIFT) [1] on OpenMP.
+In this project, we implemented a parallel version of the [Scale-invariant Feature Transform](http://new.csd.uwo.ca/Courses/CS9840a/PossibleStudentPapers/iccv99.pdf) (SIFT) on OpenMP.
 The environment is Stempede2 from xsede.org.

 ## OpenMP Parallelization